yuanzhibang-tool/TTQM-Docs/en/pre-publish-script/built_in.md

 | ------------------ | ------------------------------------------------------------------------------------------------------------------------------------- |
 | `leafNodeToString` | Convert all leaf nodes in `json` format to `string`, return the original information without processing if it is not in `json` format |

-!>Leaf node, refers to the last level of `json` tree
+!>Leaf node is the node which does not have a child in `json` tree